Breadcrumb

 British Columbia Specific Information

 Physiotherapy helps people suffering from specific conditions improve their quality of life by enhancing or restoring function to multiple body systems.
-Physiotherapists, the professionals who provide physiotherapy services, can perform a number of services, which includes promoting optimal mobility; managing activity limitations; improving functional independence and physical performance; rehabilitating injury; and educating patients.
+Physiotherapists can perform a wide range of services, including promoting optimal mobility, managing activity limitations, improving functional independence, rehabilitating injury, and educating patients.
 For further information on physiotherapy and physiotherapists, visit the Physiotherapy Association of British Columbia website.

 Condition Basics